diku-dk/futhark/tests_literate/expected/basic.md

 **FAILED**
 ```
-Function "main" expects arguments of types:
+Function "main" expects 1 argument(s) of types:
 i32
-But called with arguments of types:
+But applied to 1 argument(s) of types:
 f32
 ```